Sensitive 3mm Imaging of Discrete Sources in the Fields of tSZ-Selected Galaxy Clusters: Data reduction

 \subsection{Signal-to-Noise cuts.}

-Initial searches for sources used a uniform $5\sigma$ cut.
-However, outside of a radius of $3'$ the number of sources increased rapidly (even though these areas of each map had higher noise).
+With any survey, the signal-to-noise cut is an important choice.
+A value too low will result in false detections.
+A value higher than the lowest cut needed to avoid false detections will result in valid sources being missed.
+The statistical properties of the pixels in the SNR maps are a good fit to a Gaussian with $\sigma=1$.
+The M2-ACT survey has approximately $10^5$ independent beams so, if this fit were perfect, a $5\sigma$ cut should give less than one false detection in the entire survey.
+Initial searches for sources used this uniform $5\sigma$ cut.
+However, outside of a radius of $3'$ the number of sources found increased rapidly (even though these areas of each map had higher noise).
 Most of these sources had a peak SNR below $7\sigma$.
-Closer examination showed the calculated noise in these areas of the map was, due to the lower number of observations per pixel, non-Gaussian (Figure~\ref{fig:noise}).
-However, sources at $r>3'$ have five times less impact on the measured mass of the cluster (Figure~\ref{fig:flux2yc}) so accepting a slightly higher threshold at $r>3'$ of $7\sigma$ is still consistent with our goal of of characterizing the population all sources that could significantly affect the measured Compton-$y$ of a typical cluster.
+Closer examination showed that, due to the lower number of observations in a few pixels, the calculated noise in these areas of the maps has a long non-Gaussian tail (Figure~\ref{fig:noise}).
+From the negative side of the distribution in SNR values it can be seen that, between 3$'$ and 4$'$, a $7\sigma$ threshold is sufficient for the expected number of false detections to be less than one.
+Moreover, sources at $r>3'$ have five times less impact on the measured mass of the cluster (Figure~\ref{fig:flux2yc}) so accepting a slightly higher threshold at $r>3'$ of $7\sigma$ is still consistent with our goal of of characterizing the population all sources that could significantly affect the measured Compton-$y$ of a typical cluster.